Canyon Country Club Estados

 Common-Area Key.
 Some common-area facilities are accessed with a special key.
 If you purchased your unit, you should have received the key from the former owner or their agent at the closing.
 If you're renting, you should have received it from the owner or rental agent.
 The key contains the inscription "Do not duplicate," and replacement copies should be obtained only from Desert Management.
 The fee for this is $10.
 Desert Management will provide copies only to unit owners; renters should contact their landlord or rental agent.

-Note that as of December 14, 2011, the Clubhouse and Fitness Center require a special keyless entry card for access.
+The Clubhouse and Fitness Center require a special keyless entry card for access.
 If you are an owner, you can obtain a card from Desert Mananagement for a refundable deposit of $25.
 If you rent, see your landlord or rental agent.

 One popular local locksmith is: